JML-Sites/service/README.md

  - Housesitting
  - Computer or technical problems

->If your problem isn't listed above, feel free to contact!
+>If your problem isn't listed above, still feel free to contact!